Connect with us

 6 Be a role model:

-one unique thing about children is that they easily copy things they see other people doing the same goes for emotions and feelings.
-For example, when they notice uncle Tom always throws and break things when angry, they would want to try the same thing which I know you would not like.
+One unique thing about children is that they easily copy things they see others doing the same, which goes for emotions and feelings.
+For example, when they notice Uncle Tom always throwing and breaking things when angry, they want to try the same thing, which I know you would not like.

 7 Help the child calm down when the need arises

-for example when you notice your kid is sad or moody you can do things or get things that would cheer him or her up, if your kid is a lover of ice cream you could get one to help brighten his or her mood.
-Another example is when you notice your child is upset, you can simply say it looks like this is a good time to calm down and take a deep breath and make sure you take a deep breath together.
-This could help you guys bond well and much easier for your children to express their feelings and emotion to you easily.
+For example, when you notice your kid is sad or moody you can do things or get things that would cheer him or her up, if your kid loves ice cream you could get one to help brighten his or her mood.
+Another example is when you notice your child is upset, you can simply say it looks like this is a good time to calm down, and take a deep breath, Make sure you take a deep breath together.
+This could help you guys bond well and much easier for your children to express their feelings and emotions to you easily.

-8 Encourage your children to share their feelings and emotion:
+8 Encourage your children to share their feelings and emotions:

 this is very good especially if you have more than one child.
 This would help them see how others express their feeling and how they would handle it.
 It also encourages bonding between the children.